Summary

 - No major U.S. airlines among airline partners

-Who should apply: Cardholders who want greater flexibility in booking travel on third-party sites will like this card.
-Anyone looking for a beginner travel credit card also can’t go wrong with this one.
+Who should apply: If you want greater flexibility in terms of booking travel on third-party sites, you may like this card.
+Or, if you’re looking for a beginner travel credit card, this may be a good option to consider.

 Chase Sapphire Preferred Card: Best credit card for infrequent international trips

-Why we picked it: The Chase Sapphire Preferred Card is one of the best options out there due to the fact you can transfer your points 1:1 to popular airlines for international travel including Emirates, United Airlines, British Airways and more.
+Why we picked it: The Chase Sapphire Preferred Card is a top option because it allows you to transfer your points 1:1 to popular airlines for international travel, including Emirates, United Airlines, British Airways and more.
 You can also book international travel through Chase Ultimate Rewards for 25% more value when you do.

-This card starts you off with 60,000 points, worth $750 in travel through Chase Ultimate Rewards, when you spend $4,000 within three months.
+This card offers a sign-up bonus of 60,000 points, worth $750 in travel through Chase Ultimate Rewards, when you spend $4,000 within three months.
 You’ll also earn 5X points on Lyft rides (through March 31, 2025), 5X points on travel purchased through Chase Ultimate Rewards, 3X points on dining, select streaming services and online groceries, 2X points on other travel purchases and 1X points on general purchases.

 Pros